-Enterobacteriaceae and Staphylococcus spp. ≤2.0 4.0 ≥8.0 ≥19 16-18 ≤15 Haemophilus spp. ≤0.5 - - ≥19 - - Streptococcus pneumoniae †,‡ ≤1.0 - - ≥19 - - Streptococcus spp. other than Streptococcus pneumoniae §.1 ≤1.0 - - ≥19 - - Anaerobes ≤4.0 8.0 ≥16.0 - - -
+Susceptibility Into Table 11 erpretive Crit teria for Ertapen nem Pathogen Minimum Ir Disk Diffusion Zone Diameter (mm) S ï R S ı R Enterobacteriaceae and Staphylococcus aureus ≤2.0 4.0 ≥8.0 ≥19 16-18 ≤15 Haemophilus spp. ≤0.5 = - ≥19 - - Streptococcus pneumoniae †,‡ ≤1.0 2 ≥4 - - - Streptococcus spp. other than Streptococcus pneumoniae §.¶ ≤1.0 - - - - - Anaerobes ≤4.0 8.0 ≥16.0 - - -

 - The current absence of data in resistant isolates precludes defining any results other than "Susceptible".
 Isolates yielding MIC results suggestive of a "Nonsusceptible" category should be submitted to a reference laboratory for further testing. - [†] Streptococcus pneumoniae that are susceptible to penicillin (penicillin MIC ≤0.06 μg/mL) can be considered susceptible to ertapenem.
 Testing of ertapenem against penicillin-intermediate or penicillin-resistant isolates is not recommended since reliable interpretive criteria for ertapenem are not available. - [‡] Streptococcus pneumoniae that are susceptible to penicillin (1-μg oxacillin disk zone diameter ≥20 mm), can be considered susceptible to ertapenem.
 Isolates with 1-μg oxacillin zone diameter ≤19 mm should be tested against ertapenem using an MIC method. - § Streptococcus spp. other than Streptococcus pneumoniae that are susceptible to penicillin (MIC ≤0.12 μg/mL) can be considered susceptible to ertapenem.
-Testing of ertapenem against penicillin-intermediate or penicillin-resistant isolates is not recommended since reliable interpretive criteria for ertapenem are not available. - Streptococcus spp. other than Streptococcus pneumoniae that are susceptible to penicillin (10-units penicillin disk zone diameter ≥24 mm), can be considered susceptible to ertapenem.
+Testing of ertapenem against penicillin-intermediate or penicillin-resistant isolates is not recommended since reliable interpretive criteria for ertapenem are not available. - 1 Streptococcus spp. other than Streptococcus pneumoniae that are susceptible to penicillin (10-units penicillin disk zone diameter ≥24 mm), can be considered susceptible to ertapenem.
 Isolates with 10-units penicillin disk zone diameter <24 mm should be tested against ertapenem using an MIC method.
 Penicillin disk diffusion interpretive criteria are not available for viridans group streptococci and they should not be tested against ertapenem.

-Note: Staphylococcus spp. can be considered susceptible to ertapenem if the penicillin MIC is $\leq\!0.12~\mu\text{g/mL}$.
-If the penicillin MIC is $>\!0.12~\mu\text{g/mL}$, then test oxacillin.
-Staphylococcus aureus can be considered susceptible to ertapenem if the oxacillin MIC is $\leq\!2.0~\mu\text{g/mL}$ and resistant to ertapenem if the oxacillin MIC is $\geq\!4.0~\mu\text{g/mL}$.
-Coagulase negative staphylococci can be considered susceptible to ertapenem if the oxacillin MIC is $\leq\!0.25~\mu\text{g/mL}$ and resistant to ertapenem if the oxacillin MIC is $\geq\!0.5~\mu\text{g/mL}$.
+Note: Staphylococcus spp. can be considered susceptible to ertapenem if the penicillin MIC is $\leq 0.12~\mu g/mL$.
+If the penicillin MIC is $> 0.12~\mu g/mL$, then test oxacillin.
+Staphylococcus aureus can be considered susceptible to ertapenem if the oxacillin MIC is $\leq 2.0~\mu g/mL$ and resistant to ertapenem if the oxacillin MIC is $\geq 4.0~\mu g/mL$.
+Coagulase negative staphylococci can be considered susceptible to ertapenem if the oxacillin MIC is $\leq 0.25~\mu g/mL$ and resistant to ertapenem if the oxacillin MIC is $\geq 0.25~\mu g/mL$